gologo13/node-hatena-bookmark-parser/README.md

     // the title of this page
     "title": "This is page title",

-    // bookmark comment. this maybe be empty if you didn't any comment "comment": "your comment.",
+    // bookmark comment. this maybe be an empty string if you didn't any comment "comment": "[yahoo][website]your comment.",

-    // tags in your comment. this maybe empty array if you didn't add any tag "tags": [],
+    // tags in your comment. this maybe be an empty array if you didn't add any tag "tags": ['yahoo', 'website'],

     // the page url
     "url": "http://www.yahoo.co.jp",